 7. Embrace the natural beauty of wood

-On a painted staircase choose to leave the banister bare, stripped back to the natural grain to give it prominence and celebrate its natural beauty.
+When painting a staircase, choose to leave the banister bare, stripped back to the natural grain to give it prominence and celebrate its natural beauty.
 By keeping the banister and spindles bare against a painted backdrop it helps to define the structure of the staircase.
 Also, this stairway carpet idea adds a rustic touch and softens the hard wood.

 8. Seek a sensitive design in a new build

-If renovating or building your staircase from new, be sensitive to the surroundings when planning the design.
-‘For a new-build home in Derbyshire which replaced the owner’s previous house on the same site, Bisca designed and built a staircase for the main entrance hallway’ explains a representative of the design team.
+Before renovating or building your staircase from new, be sensitive to the surroundings when planning the design.
+'For a new-build home in Derbyshire which replaced the owner’s previous house on the same site, Bisca designed and built a staircase for the main entrance hallway,' explains a representative of the design team.

 9. Break up the framework with a fractured design